MichaelCurrin/python-twitter-guide/development.md

 ### Usage

-1. Serve the docs site from the project root.
+1. Run this command in the project root to serve the [docs](/docs) directory.
     ```sh
     $ docsify serve docs
     ```